daiquocnguyen/Graph-Transformer/README.md

 ### News

-- 20-08-2021: Release a Pytorch implementation to apply the Variant 2 for text (graph) classification.
+- 20-08-2021: Release a Pytorch implementation to apply the Variant 2 for inductive text (graph) classification.

 - 04-05-2021: Release a Pytorch 1.5.0 implementation (i.e., Variant 2) to train a fully-connected graph transformer, by leveraging the transformer directly on all nodes of a given graph.